oracle/python-cx_Oracle/doc/src/api_manual/module.rst

     or when a tag is requested and that tag does not match the connection's actual tag.
 The callable will be invoked with the connection and the requested tag as its only parameters.

+    The maxSessionsPerShard parameter is expected to be an integer, if specified, and sets the maximum number of sessions in the pool that can be used for any given shard in a sharded database.
+This value is ignored if the Oracle client library version is less than 18.3.

     .. note::